ammdias/finctrl/MANUAL.md

      number of decimal places.

    * Dates must be provided in the general form YEAR-MONTH-DAY.
-The year may be ommited (the current year is implicit) or entered without the century (21st century is implicit).
+The year may be omitted (the current year is implicit) or entered without the century (21st century is implicit).
 The field separator may be a dash ('-') or a forward slash ('/').
 Example: `2021-03-12`, `21-3-12` and `3/12` all refer to the March 12th of 2021 (assuming 2021 is the current year).